-45. Holder of licence, certificate or authorisation to have it in possession
+42. Possession of licence, certificate, approval or authorisation

-A holder of a licence, certificate or authorisation issued by the Authority shall have in his or her physical possession or at the work site when exercising the privileges of that licence, certificate or authorisation.
+A holder of a licence, certificate, approval or authorisation issued by the authority shall have physical possession of the licence, certificate, approval or authorisation or at the work site when exercising the privileges of that licence, certificate, approval or authorisation.

-46. Access for inspection
+43. Access for inspection